Documentation Standards ISO: Understanding ISO Documentation Requirements

 What Are Documentation Standards in ISO?

-This replaced the older concept of “documents and records.”
+This replaced the older distinction between “documents” and “records.”

 Under ISO documentation standards, organizations must: